22 Best Books on HDL

 7."Computer Principles and Design in Verilog HDL" by Yamin Li and Tsinghua University Press

-“Computer Principles and Design in Verilog HDL” Book Review: This book is designed for undergraduates, graduates, and research scholars of electrical, electronics.
-And also for students of embedded systems, computer engineering.
-It covers computer architecture and microprocessor design, allowing readers to readily simulate and adjust the operation of each design.
-It covers the computer principles, computer design, and how to use Verilog HDL (Hardware Description Language) to implement the design.
-It also provides the skills for designing processor/arithmetic / CPU chips, including the unique application of Verilog HDL material for CPU (central processing unit) implementation.
+“Computer Principles and Design in Verilog HDL” Book Review: This book caters to undergraduate and graduate students, as well as research scholars, studying electrical and electronics engineering, embedded systems, and computer engineering.
+It includes comprehensive coverage of computer architecture and microprocessor design, enabling readers to simulate and modify the operation of each design with ease.
+The book covers computer principles and design, along with instructions on how to implement the designs using Verilog HDL (Hardware Description Language).
+It equips readers with the necessary skills for designing CPU (central processing unit), arithmetic, and processor chips, including the unique application of Verilog HDL material for CPU implementation.

 advertisement